 Both icebergs and sea ice can be dangerous to shipping and always have an effect on navigation.
 Sea ice also affects the normal processes of energy exchange between the sea and the air above it.
 The extent of sea-ice cover can vary significantly from year to year and has a great effect both on adjacent ocean areas and on the weather over large areas of the world.
 Its distribution is therefore of considerable interest to meteorologists and oceanographers.
 Broad-scale observations of the extent of sea-ice cover have been revolutionized by satellite photography, but observations from shore stations, ships and aircraft are still of great importance for detailed observations and for establishing the ground truth of satellite observations.

 At present, observations of floating ice depend almost entirely on visual estimation.
-The only instrumental observations of floating ice are carried out by conventional radar and new techniques, such as passive microwave sensors or sideways-looking airborne radar.
+The only instrumental observations of floating ice are carried out by conventional radar and techniques such as passive microwave sensors or sideways-looking airborne radar.
 However, icebergs are poor reflectors of radar energy and cannot always be detected by this means.

 4.2.2.14.1 Observations of ice accretion